homeofficehost/dotfiles/README.md

 I intend for my managed dotfiles to be portable between GNU/Linux and macOS systems.

-## Installation
+## 🚀 Installation setup and Replication

-I suppose for those that _just want the dotfiles_ getting set up is as easy as

-## \\[._.]/ - Hi, I'm the MacOS robot

-I will update your MacOS machine with Better™ system defaults, preferences, software configuration and even auto-install some handy development tools and apps that my developer friends find helpful.

 You don't need to install or configure anything upfront!
 This works with a brand-new macOS machine.

-## 🚀 Install setup and Replication
+I suppose for those that _just want the dotfiles_ getting set up is as easy as

 ```sh
 curl -Lks https://raw.githubusercontent.com/thomasgroch/dotfiles/bare/bootstrap.sh | /bin/bash